Joe Simpson (mountaineer)

-Joe Simpson (born 1960) is a British mountaineer, author, and motivational speaker.
+Joe Simpson (born 13 August 1960) is a British mountaineer, author, and motivational speaker.
 While climbing in Peru in 1985, he suffered severe injuries and was assumed dead by his climbing companion Simon Yates after falling into a crevasse, but he survived and managed to crawl back to his base camp.
-He described the ordeal in his 1988 book Touching the Void, which was adapted into a 2003 documentary film of the same name.
+He described the ordeal in his 1988 book Touching the Void, which has been adapted into a 2003 documentary film and a 2018 stage play, both of the same name.

 Early life

-Simpson was born on 13 April 1960 to a Scottish father and an Irish mother, in Kuala Lumpur, Malaysia, where his father was stationed with the British Army.
+Simpson was born on 13 August 1960 to a Scottish father and an Irish mother, in Kuala Lumpur, Malaysia, where his father was stationed with the British Army.
 From the age of 8, Simpson travelled between schools in Britain and various countries where his father was stationed.
 Simpson began rock climbing after being introduced to the sport at Peak Scar on the Hambleton Hills in north-eastern Yorkshire by a teacher at Ampleforth College.
 He was 14 when he read The White Spider by Heinrich Harrer, about the first ascent of the North Face of the Eiger by Harrer with Anderl Heckmair, Fritz Kasparek, and Ludwig Vörg in 1938.
 Despite the inherent dangers of mountaineering described in the book, this reading sparked a passion for the mountains in Simpson.

 Climbing career

-In 1985, Simpson and climbing partner Simon Yates made a first ascent of the previously unclimbed West Face of Siula Grande (6,344 m) in the Cordillera Huayhuash of the Peruvian Andes.
+In 1985, Simpson and his climbing partner Simon Yates made a first ascent of the previously unclimbed west face of Siula Grande (6,344 m) in the Cordillera Huayhuash of the Peruvian Andes.
 On the descent, Simpson broke his right leg in a fall.
 Yates attempted to rescue Simpson by roping the pair together, with Yates lowering Simpson as far down the mountain as their rope would allow, before descending himself, and repeating the process.
 However, as weather conditions deteriorated and visibility diminished, he unknowingly lowered Simpson over a cliff edge.
 Simpson could not climb up the rope, and it was impossible for Yates to pull him up due to his own precarious position.
 To avoid being pulled off the mountain himself, Yates was forced to cut the rope.
-After they returned to Britain, Yates received some criticism for having cut the rope.
+Simpson, however, succeeded in rescuing himself and survived.